dvanhorn/crook/README.md

 # Crook: a Language for Varying Racket Programs

 Crook is a language for expressing variations over a Racket program.
-It expresses variants as an order set of changes to a previous program.
+It expresses variants as an ordered set of changes to a previous program.

 For each variant, a submodule of the program is created that captures the state of